 #5 Nonsteroidal Anti-Inflammatory Drugs (NSAIDS)

-Commonly known as NSAIDs, these types of medication are the most widely used class of drugs, and are often reached for to combat symptoms of chronic pain and fevers.
-Some of the most commonly used NSAID drugs are Ibuprofen and Aspirin – both are addictive and not meant for long-term use.
+Commonly known as NSAIDs, these types of medication are the most widely used class of drugs.
+We usually take them to combat symptoms of chronic pain and fevers.
+Some of the most commonly used NSAID drugs are ibuprofen and aspirin.
+Both are potentially dangerous and not meant for long-term use.

-Statistics revealed that around 100,000 Americans are hospitalized every year as a result of gastrointestinal bleeding from long-term NSAID use.
-Of those 100,000, a massive 16,500 will die.
+Statistics revealed that around 103,000 Americans are hospitalized every year as a result of gastrointestinal bleeding from long-term NSAID use.
+Approximately 16,500 people die.
 These stats reflect prescription NSAIDs alone, so imagine the figures when we look at OTC NSAIDs as well!